freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-cash-register-project/cash-register.md

 assert(!!el && el.nodeName.toLowerCase() === 'button');
 ```

-When the value in `#cash` that the customer has is less than the `price` of the item, an alert should appear with the text `Customer does not have enough money to purchase the item`.
+1. When the value in the `#cash` element is less than `price`, an alert should appear with the text `Customer does not have enough money to purchase the item`.

 ```js
 const cashInput = document.getElementById('cash');